Tag: Alex Cunningham

 The below Parliamentary question was asked by Alex Cunningham on 2016-04-19.

-To ask the Secretary of State for the Home Department, what the current average waiting time is for the completion of pre-employment checks by the Disclosure and Barring Service; and if she will make a statement.
+To ask the Secretary of State for the Home Department, what steps she is taking to reduce the time taken for the completion of pre-employment checks by the Disclosure and Barring Service.

 Karen Bradley